-Following the wars of conquest by Cyrus the Great and his son and successor Cambyses.
+Glazed Brick Qalaichi, Boukan Western Azarbaijan Mannaean Ca. 800-700 BCE Inv.
+No. 13653 or to the west (to later become the Medes). while some took the northern route (north of the Alburz range) into the Caspian basin where their splendid remains have been discovered in numerous gravevards such as Mārlik.
+The new culture with its distinctive grev pottery that appeared in the northeastern plateau and replaced existing pottery at sites in the Gorgān Plain is commonly believed to represent the gradual migration of these Iranian-speaking peoples on to the Iranian Plateau.
+While in southwestern Iran the Elamites were engaged in warfare with the Assyrians, in northern regions (i.e., the Central and Northern Zagros mountains and the center of the plateau) a number of newly established polities stepped out into Golden beaker Marlik, Gilan Iron Age II, ca. 1150-850 BCE history, consolidated their roots, watched the conflict between the Elamites and the Mesopotamians, gained experience and in due course unleashed their force upon the Assyrians (the most powerful state in Mesopotamia at that time).
+The Achaemenids (559 to 330 BCE) Following the wars of conquest by Cyrus the Great and his son and successor Cambyses.
 Darius the Great embarked on consolidating and structuring the Empire.
 It was he who introduced standardized coinage, called darics, that along with an extensive network of roads facilitated contact and interaction between people from distant corners of the Empire, both culturally and commercially.
 Egyptian objects discovered at Susā and Persepolis are fine examples of this large-scale cultural contact and interaction among the subjects of the Achaemenid Empire.
-Arts also flourished in the Achaemenid period: metalworking, stone-masonry, stone-carving, and glazed brick-working reached new heights, as shown by several fine examples on display in the Museum hall.
+Arts also flourished in the Achaemenid period: metalworking, stone-masonry, stone- carving, and glazed brick-working reached new heights, as shown by several fine examples on display in the Museum hall.
 Another innovation that can be seen in the Museum on several stone inscriptions is the Old Persian script introduced during the time of Darius the Great.
-Despite its power and glory and policy of tolerance, the Achaemenid Empire failed to withstand the better-equipped, battle-hardened, and tactically more competent Macedonian and Greek army led by statue of a large mastiff seated on a base Polished black limestone Persepolis, Fars a polity comprising Persian and Elamite elements that eventually led to the rise of the largest empire the world had seen up to that point.
+Despite its power and glory and policy of tolerance, the Achaemenid Empire failed to withstand the better-equipped, battle-hardened, and tactically more competent Macedonian and Greek army led by Alexander the Great and fell in 330 BCE.
+Of the Iranian-speaking peoples who migrated into Iran, one in particular the Persians-chose to head south, where they apparently settled in Fars (ancient Anshān), mingled with the native Elamite population, and formed a polity comprising Persian and Elamite elements that eventually led to the rise of the largest empire the world had seen up to that point.